 These kinds of coffee makers are usually lightweight so they are compact and easy to take along anywhere.
 This means you can enjoy freshly brewed coffee when you go on short trips.

 Because single serve coffee makers brew just the right amount of coffee, there’s practically no waste as you brew only how much you want to consume.
 In addition, single serve coffee makers are more affordable than most other coffee makers.
-It is for these reasons that the single serve coffee maker appeals to so many coffee drinkers, which would explain its soaring popularity among them.

 The most common type of single serve coffee machine makes use of the coffee pod.
 An example is Philips’ Senseo coffee maker.
 Users have to make sure that they do not run out of coffee pods in order for this kind of coffee machine to work.